rawansameh/Disassembler-RISCV/README.md

 Rawan: I have written quadrant1 compressed instructions and 13 rv32i true instructions.
 I have helped with writing the test cases, debugging and adjusting pieces of code.
 I also helped with compressed instructions that needed encoding by hand to write their .bin file.
 I uploaded Part2.cpp and UpdatedPart2.cpp.

+Mohamed: Wrote 17 RV32I instructions, quadrant 2 of the compressed instructions & modified/adapted the code to ease the merging process.
+I uploaded Part 1.cpp & Part 3.cpp.